Introduction to Graph Neural Networks for Machine Learning Engineers: Introduction to encoder-decoder models

 \subsection{Shallow embedding examples}

 We now present several representative examples of models that produce embedding lookups for nodes that were seen during the training process.
-These examples will illustrate the encoder-decoder framework and at the end we will note their shortcomings, which Hamilton et\ al.~\cite{hamilton2017representation, hamilton2020graph} describes.
-This will lead us to more complicated encoder-decoder models called GNNs in the next section.
+These examples will illustrate the encoder-decoder framework and at the end we will note their shortcomings, which Hamilton et\ al.~\cite{hamilton2017representation, hamilton2020graph} describe.
+This will lead us to more complicated encoder-decoder models called graph neural networks in the next section.

 For each example, the input is a fixed matrix that provides a similarity statistic between any two nodes in $\mathcal N$ such as a weighted adjacency matrix.
 The output of these algorithms is a real vector (a feature vector) for each node describing the node's neighborhood structure, and taken together, they support some downstream machine learning task.